dereel/dereel.com.au/source-code/index.md

     $ awestruct -d --force
     [ browse to http://localhost:4242 and check you post ]

-Once you are happy with your new post you can submit it back into Github where it will be deployed the next time the website is updated:
+Once you are happy with your new post you can submit it back into Github (after I've added you as a collaborator) where it will be deployed the next time the website is updated:

     $ git commit -a
     [ add a short description of the change, e.g. "add news about ___" ]